CPSC-Committee/cpsc2021-python-entry/README.md

     python score_2021.py <ans_path> <result_save_path>

-where '<ans_path>' is the folder save the answers, which is the same path as '<data_path>' while the data and annotations are stored with 'wfdb' format. '<result_save_path>' is the folder path of your detection results.
+where <ans_path> is the folder save the answers, which is the same path as <data_path> while the data and annotations are stored with 'wfdb' format. <result_save_path> is the folder path of your detection results.

 ## Useful links